matthewrobertson/ress/README.md

 redirection can have a performance overhead (though I haven't measured it).
-If you find this is true, you can keep your DOM the same, still using the SEO-friendly `<link rel="alternate">` tags, but simply remove the ress.js script and do your own server-side UA-based pushing.
+If you find this is true, you can keep your DOM the same, still using the SEO-friendly `<link rel="alternate">` tags, but simply remove the ress.js script and do your own server-side UA-based redirection.

 ## Browser support